AOP-NYU/tisch OPERA LAB 2026

 Music by Zane Bridwell

-Libretto by simon lansberg-rodriguiez
+Libretto by Simon Lansberg-Rodriguez

-STAGE DIRECTION by Jerrica White
+STAGE DIRECTION by Jerrica D. White

 COSTUME DESIGN by Eryn Perkins